-Researchers proposed that Earth system models address the possible impacts of chronic imbalances when simulating ecosystem services.
+Researchers proposed that ESMs address the possible impacts of chronic imbalances when simulating ecosystem services.
 For example, next-generation models of future ecosystems could account for new conditions and processes without relying on data based only on past behavior.

 Terrestrial Ecosystem Science

-The U.S. Department of Energy Office of Science, Biological and Environmental Research supported this research.
+The Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, supported this research.
 NGM, KB, SM, KS, CX, and RSM acknowledge the support of Los Alamos National Laboratory’s Laboratory Directed Research and Development (LDRD) program.
 NGM acknowledges the support of Pacific Northwest National Laboratory’s LDRD program.
 RMM acknowledges the support of the National Science Foundation grant WSC-1204787.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Mar 23, 2021

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]